 Space for new cats opens up when our resident adoption center cats or foster cats are adopted.
 We never euthanize as a method of population control or to make room for new cats.
 Cats in our care have a home with us until adopted.

 Our goal is to help as many cats as possible by taking in friendly, healthy, homeless cats from our community shelters and getting them adopted as quickly as possible into good homes.
 It is not our policy to accept feral or semi-feral cats and confine them in a shelter.

 Residency at Town Cats is temporary.
 Every social cat in our care deserves a home and a family.
 Every unsocial/feral cat deserves a working cat placement in a managed cat colony.

-Town Cats does not accept Owner Surrendered cats unless they were originally adopted from Town Cats.
-Owner surrendered cats formerly adopted from Town Cats are taken in on a limited basis and only if there is room at the shelter or in a foster home and only if the animal is determined to be healthy, friendly and adoptable by shelter staff.
-There is an owner surrender form; we require proof of ownership (such as a veterinarian bill) and there is a surrender fee to help offset the cost of caring for the cat going forward.
+Owner surrendered cats and those formerly adopted from Town Cats are taken in on a limited basis and only if there is room at the shelter or in a foster home and only if the animal is determined to be healthy, friendly and adoptable by shelter staff.
+There is an owner surrender form; and there is a surrender fee to help offset the cost of caring for the cat going forward.
 The cats’ vaccines must be current.

 To be considered for acceptance back in to Town Cats, a person must contact us and make an appointment.
 All cats must be approved in advance so it is important that you contact Town Cats prior to the time you wish to surrender the cat.
 If we have space available and we agree to take your cat, our Shelter Intake Coordinator will schedule an appointment with you.
 It is critical that you arrive at the required time or call us if you are going to be late.
 The surrender process takes about 20-30 minutes.
 Under no circumstances will we accept a cat without an appointment.